alephdata/memorious/README.md

 ### With Docker

-Configure the environment variables in `docker-compose.yml` and `memorious.env`.
-Then run:
+1. Configure the environment variables in `docker-compose.yml` and `memorious.env`.
+2. Copy your crawlers (yaml and optional python files, see next section) into the `crawlers` directory.
+3. Run:

 ```sh
 $ docker-compose up -d
 ```

 This launches a celery worker and scheduler, as well as containers for PostgreSQL and RabbitMQ.

 To access the shell, use: